“Remain In My Love”

 All Rights Reserved.

-Father Hanly’s sermon for 6th Sunday of Easter, Year B, was delivered on 17th May 20009.
-It is sometimes hard to hear Father’s words, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.
+Father Hanly's sermon for 6th Sunday of Easter, Year B, "Remain In My Love" was delivered on 17th May 2009.
+It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.